MattKevan/rawpixel-bulk-image-downloader/README.md

-# Rawpixel public domain image downloader
+# Rawpixel bulk image downloader

 Automated tool for downloading CC0 licenced images from Rawpixel using browser automation.
 Downloads high-resolution images and saves comprehensive metadata to CSV.